-The impact site for the first impact within in a group is the target for the successive impacts.
-However, if an impact is sited closer than 120 mm to any previous impact not of its group, that later impact shall be declared invalid.
+The impact site for the first impact within a group is the target for the successive impacts in the same group.
+However, if an impact group is sited closer than 120 mm to any previous impact group, that later impact shall be declared invalid.